briglx/solar/README.md

 Companion tools in researching home solar solutions.

-See OneNote docs in the folder.
+See OneNote docs in the folder and other locations.

 ## Calculate Solar Angle During Day